-As more governments commit to the Extractive Industries Transparency Initiative (EITI), Moore Stephens has become the leading firm in the field, completing the highest number of EITI reconciliations around the world.
+As more governments commit to the Extractive Industries Transparency Initiative (EITI), Moore Stephens has become the leading adviser in the field, completing the highest number of EITI reports around the world.

 Under the EITI, companies need to disclose and publish what they pay to governments, and governments must publish what they receive in an EITI report.
 Taxes, royalties, benefits in kind, and other payments such as those to local government organisations, are all included.
 Donors, such as the World Bank and European Union, usually pay for a reconciliation process that seeks to identify and explain differences in company and government reports.